Frequently Asked Questions

 Do other bees and wasps produce honey?

-Some species of bumble bees collect honey in small pots in underground nests.
+No other bee creates honey.
+However, some species of bumble bees collect honey in small pots for their underground nests.

 There were honey bees in North America which went extinct approximately 14 million years ago, but European honey bees were re-introduced over the last few hundred years.

-Yes, if they sting humans or thick skin animals; they can sometime sting other insects or thin-skinned animals (e.g. frog) and not die.
+Yes, if they sting humans or thick skin animals.
+Honeybees can sometimes sting other insects or thin-skinned animals (e.g. frog) and not die.
 Queens can sting multiple times, but they only sting other queens.

-It masks the alarm pheromone, and they think a fire is near their hive, so they gorge on honey, which is their most precious resource and can use to make wax to start a new hive.
-When they are engorged with honey, it is difficult for them to sting.
+Smoke masks the alarm pheromone for bees and they think a fire is near their hive and gorge on honey.
+Honey is their most precious resource and they can use to make wax to start a new hive.
+When the bees are engorged with honey, it is difficult for them to sting.

-What chemicals do you put on your bees?
+What chemicals do you put on or near your hives?